 We can celebrate the successes of some people with ADHD without misrepresenting the disorder as somehow conveying cognitive gifts or other benefits, which it clearly does not.

 In more than 10,000 scientific studies now published on the disorder, none found that ADHD conveyed some increased benefit in mental functioning or psychological abilities beyond what is found in the general population not having ADHD.
 In nearly all instances where differences in the ADHD group were noted, they were deficits, not advantages.

 Let Us Celebrate Successes, Not Romanticize an Impairing Condition

 Consider the case of John, who in 1949 attended Eton College and dreamed of becoming a scientist.
 However, last in his class, he received the following comment on his report card:

-This was Sir John B. Gurdon, winner of the 2012 Nobel Prize in Physiology or Medicine for his revolutionary research on stem cells.
+This remark refers to Sir John B. Gurdon, winner of the 2012 Nobel Prize in Physiology or Medicine for his revolutionary research on stem cells.
 Like so many other highly creative, competent individuals, he might have been referred for testing and given the label “attention deficit hyperactive disorder”.